hphelion/documentation/moonshot/install.customize-connections.md

 ### Single Mode Example

 In Single mode, keep the defaults.
-It is assumed that the `eth0` port is configured on the switch to support tagged VLANs, as discussed in the next topic, [Customize Networks (Required)](/cloudos/moonshot/install/customize-networks/).
+It is assumed that the `eth0` port is configured on the switch to support tagged VLANs, as discussed in the next topic, [Customize Network Settings (Required)](/cloudos/moonshot/install/customize-networks/).

 > **Note:** Interface mapping must be identical on all the nodes.